group04-project03-uoftscs/Dev-Web/README.md

 ## Project Description

-Similar to how Daily Dev provides a mosaic of dev-geared article links, we're looking to build and provide a web dev portal to access industry news, job postings, dev podcasts and relevant links to save users time.
+Similar to how the Chrome extension <b>Daily Dev</b> provides a mosaic of dev-geared article links, we're looking to build and provide a web dev portal to access industry news, job postings, dev podcasts and relevant links to save users time.

 We're adding database functionality to our solution to ease the load of bookmarking/favouriting useful reference links and reading list from the browser.